 We accept films from people of all backgrounds and levels of experience and from all corners of the globe.
-We accept films in all horror sub-genres including thrillers, sci-fi, mystery, and suspense films.
+We accept horror, thrillers, mystery, sci-fi, suspense, and related films.

 We accept films in all languages.
 If your film is in a language other than English, please include subtitles.